solislemuslab/CMiNet/README.md

 3. **plot_hamming_distances**: Calculates the Hamming distance, common edges, and the number of edges for each pair of resulting network matrices.

 4. **plot_network**: This function generates a network plot from a final network produced by CMiNet.

-As an example, we run CMiNet Package on American Gut data:
 </div>

 ## CMiNet Function